 - information, especially of a biased or misleading nature, used to promote or publicize a particular political cause or point of view

-Please note the common thread among the first 3 definitions: none of them require critical thinking for us to possess them!
+Please note the common thread among the middle 3 definitions: none of them require critical thinking for us to possess them!